irmen/Pyro4/examples/callback/Readme.txt

 (Note: the client uses oneway calls to start up the workers, this ensures that they are running in the background)

-For al this to work, the client needs to create a daemon as well: it needs to be able to receive (callback) calls after all.
+For all of this to work, the client needs to create a daemon as well: it needs to be able to receive (callback) calls after all.
 So it creates a deamon, a callback receiver, and starts it all up just like a server would do.